pecknigel/trading-exchange-collaborative-learning/README.md

 ## Conclusion

-It’s all a work in progress and designed for learning and working on and practicing with; rather than all being perfect when you find it.
+It’s all a work in progress and designed for learning and working on and practicing with - rather than all being perfect when you find it.

 Stay tuned!
 And keep coding!